Mo McRae

-Mo McRae is an American director, producer and actor, best known for his recurring role as Tyler in the FX series Sons of Anarchy as well as Leon Hayes in the 2006 film Gridiron Gang.
+Mo McRae is an American actor, director, and producer best known for his recurring role as Tyler in the FX series Sons of Anarchy as well as Leon Hayes in the 2006 film Gridiron Gang.
 He starred in Fox's Pitch.
 In 2022, McRae directed his first film, A Lot of Nothing.

 Raised in South Los Angeles, McRae turned to acting for solace.
 After enrolling in a drama class at Washington Preparatory High School, McRae opted to forgo his spot on the basketball team when he landed the lead in the school play.

 Career

 After high school, McRae pursued his new-found dream as an artist in the entertainment industry.
 After being signed by an agent, he quickly began to book national television spots for major corporations such as Visa, Nike and Reebok, among many others.
 These spots opened the doors to some early primetime guest appearances on shows such as NYPD Blue, Becker and Boston Public.
 Other television work soon followed with appearances on CSI: Crime Scene Investigation, ER and The Shield.

 In 2006, McRae was introduced to a much wider audience.
 He played one of the lead roles in the hit film Gridiron Gang opposite Dwayne Johnson, inhabiting the role of the troubled quarterback "Leon Hayes".
 The Neal H. Moritz–produced film grossed more than $40 million worldwide.

 As McRae became more successful as an actor, he began to build an interest behind the camera.
 He produced and starred in The Fall which competed at the Cannes Film Festival in 2008.
 Additionally, he wrote a screenplay No Return with acclaimed movie and television writer Harry Winer.
 The film is currently set-up at Smash Media.
 He had a recurring major guest role in the FX drama Sons of Anarchy.
 In Season 2 of HBO's Big Little Lies he played second grade teacher Michael Perkins.

 In 2010, McRae appeared in Carmen Madden's film Everyday Black Man.
 Also that year, McRae recurred on the ABC drama Detroit 1-8-7 as Pooch and also filmed a lead role in the indie film The Deadliest Lesson opposite Penelope Ann Miller and Yancey Arias.

 McRae is the supervising producer of the 2022 CBS police procedural television series East New York.

 In total, McRae has appeared in over 30 film and television projects over the past decade.
 He currently resides in Los Angeles.